-(editors note: written in third person for a sick fiend friend) walls. mirrored separating real from chaff duplicating projections locked in with monsters no doors or windows Is he me or am I him it felt right now gross reflections bouncing to infinity. what was right was left and terribly wrong a mad […]
+(editors note: written in third person for a sick fiend friend) sometimes she worries about her-self hatred other times not-so-much walls. mirrored separating real from chaff duplicating projections locked in with monsters one my man, the other… just a big fan of…my ass tehe. no doors or windows Is he me or am I him […]

 Ω they marched away in lock-step first from them then from the others and again they divided til’ they all became one not together but alone as boolean gods howled in manic delight. ∆ a tiny few understood that they too had been infected the viral confirmation bias self-replicating eating away individuality saddling them less […]